The History of Gail Borden, Jr.

 But best of all, Elsie helped sell more than $10 million in U.S. War Bonds.

 Tragically, on April 16, 1941, Elsie was traveling on a highway when her truck was slammed from behind, severely damaging her vertebrae.
 She was rushed back to Plainsboro, New Jersey, to a veterinarian.
-Various treatments were considered, including traction, but there was nothing to be done in the end.
+Various treatments were considered, including traction, but nothing was to be done.
 Elsie was euthanized on April 20 and buried at the Walker-Gordon Dairy behind the carpenter shop.
 A headstone was later created to mark her resting place.

 Elsie the Cow TV Commercial, Circa 1950.